alexpaul/in-app-purchases/offer-codes.md

 ## Redemption Flow

-* Both offer codes can be redeemed via a redemption URL that links to the App Store or deep-links to your app.
+* Both offer codes can be redeemed via a redemption URL that links to the App Store or deep links to your app.
 * Apple recommends custom codes for large-scale campaigns.
-* Once the user clicks on the redemption URL the following happens:
+* Once the user clicks on the redemption URL one of the following scenarios will happen:
-  * The user is navigated to the App Store if the app is not present on the device.
+  * The user is navigated to the App Store if the app is not installed on their device.
   * The user is navigated to the redemption sheet in-app if the app is present.

 ## Using StoreKit testing ✅